Columbia Global Freedom of Expression Prizes

 About the Prizes

 Columbia University President Lee C. Bollinger created, in 2015, the first prizes recognizing judicial decisions and legal representation around the world that strengthen freedom of expression by promoting international legal norms.
-The prizes are awarded every two years by the Columbia Global Freedom of Expression initiative Bollinger established in 2014.
+The prizes are awarded every two years by the Columbia Global Freedom of Expression, the Initiative that Bollinger established in 2014.